Harikrushnareddyvangala/Harikrushnareddyvangala/README.md

 - 🔭 I’m currently working on my skills and career objectives with atmost passsion
 - 🌱 I’m currently learning Python, Datasets, Transformer models and other Data Science
 - 👯 I look forward to collaborate on Python, Java and Data Science projects
-- 🤔 I’m looking for help with Data Science and Psycology related topics which intrigue researchers..(any ideas are welcome.)
+- 🤔 looking for help with Data Science and Psycology related topics which intrigue researchers..(any ideas are welcome.)
 - 💬 Ask me something you wish to know in data science field
 - 📫 How to reach me: 📩 advance.hari84@gmail.com, hvan0009@student.monash.edu
 - 📞 Contact Number(present): +91 6300191504(Primary)